IdentityServer/Documentation/docs/advanced/customServices.md

 * the scope store (`IScopeStore`)

-We provide a simple in-memory version of these three services.
+We provide a simple in-memory version of these three services as well as support for data stores via the related repos or community projects.
 See [here](../configuration/inMemoryFactory.html) for more details.

 ##Registering custom Services

 You can replace every service and register additional custom ones.
 This is encapsulated by the `Registration` class.
 A `Registration` represents a way for IdentityServer to obtain an instance of your service.

 Depending upon the design of your service you might want to have a new instance on every request, use a singleton, or you might require special instantiation logic each time an instance is needed.
 To accommodate these different possibilities, the `Registration` class provides three different constructors to register your service: